archiecobbs/median-cache/README.md

     ┗━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┻━━━┛
       00  01  02  03  04  05  06  07  08  09  10  11  12  13  14  15  16  17  18
 ```
 Now suppose we repeatedly add and remove `2`.
-Then each operation will require a scan of half of the data set.
+Then _every_ operation would require a scan of half of the data set.

-At the opposite extreme, if we only did additions, or only removals, then even without keeping track of duplicates the running time is amoritzed constant time, because each duplicate value is scanned at most once.
+We can try to handle the problem of duplicates by also tracking the following information:

+* The number of duplicates of `lo` that precede it in the first half (call this `dupLo`)
+* The number of duplicates of `hi` that follow it in the second half (call this `dupHi`)

+In other words, we remember the results of the last duplicate scan performed in each direction.
+But when `dupLo` or `dupHi` are zero, we may have to do a new scan.
+So tracking `dupLo` and `dupHi` provides a first layer of defense against large duplicate scans, but the original problem still exists once you get to the next value, and so we still have O(n) performance.

+On the other hand, if we could assume there are no duplicate values, then we don't need to track `dupLo` or `dupHi` and every operation is O(log(n)) time.

+There is a simple way to elimimate duplicate values: create a new table of **unique** values, along with their multiplicities.
+In other words we are keeping track of the number of duplicates of **every** value.

+For example, there could be two database tables `HOME_SALES` and `SALE_PRICES`, where `SALE_PRICES` had a _unique_ index on the `PRICE` column and also a `NUM_DUPS` column.
+Then the `HOME_SALES` table would not have a `PRICE` column, but instead would have a foreign key into `SALE_PRICES`.
+Maintaining this new table only requires O(log(n)) time per addition or removal in `HOME_SALES`.

-So the bottom line is that for guaranteed constant time performance in the face of additions and removals, you'd need to either not have duplicates, or else put all the unique values in a separate table where the number of duplicates for any value could be calculated in constant time.
+So the bottom line is that for guaranteed O(log(n)) time performance in the face of additions and removals, you'd need to either assume there are no duplicates, or else maintain a separate table of unique values.

+The sample code here includes the `dupLo` and `dupHi` trick.
+If there are no duplicates, it has guaranteed O(log(n)) performance, and if there are duplicates, at least you have a first layer of defense against bad performance.

 **Demo**